Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: Introduction

-Various speckle reduction filters are proposed to solve the above-mentioned challenges, including local adaptive filters, non-local means (NLM) filters and diffusion filters.
-The local adaptive filters such as Frost \cite{9} filters rectify a pixel by averaging its neighboring pixels.
-Later, the squeeze box filter (SBF) \cite{10} rectify only local extrema at each iteration by replacing them with the local mean.
-However, local adaptive filter is sensitive to the shape and size of local windows.
-The non-local means (NLM) algorithms assume that natural images contain many similar features.
+Various speckle reduction filters are proposed to solve the abovementioned challenges, including local adaptive filters, non-local means (NLM) filters and diffusion filters.
+The local adaptive filters such as Frost \cite{14} filters and bilateral filters \cite{15} rectify a pixel by averaging its neighbouring pixels.
+In their experimental comparison, Chen \textit{et al.} \cite{16} indicated that the bilateral filtering is not as good as the other methods such as diffusion filters for the edge preservation in ultrasound images.
+Moreover, the squeeze box filter (SBF) \cite{17} rectifies only local extrema at each iteration by replacing them with the local mean.
+However, these local adaptive filters are sensitive to the shape and size of local windows.
+The NLM algorithms assume that natural images contain many similar features.
 NLM algorithms group similar features from different image patches and remove noise by a weighted average of similar features.
-Coupe et al. \cite{11} proposed the optimal Bayesian NLM (OBNLM) filter to process ultrasound images.
-Recently, Zhu et al. \cite{12} developed a non-local low-rank framework (NLLRF) for ultrasound speckle reduction, which leverages a guidance image to improve the performance of patch selection.
-However, NLM algorithms usually mix different features into the same cluster in the case of large number of features, causing some important details becoming indiscernible after noise removal \cite{13}.
+Coupe \textit{et al.} \cite{18} proposed the optimal Bayesian NLM (OBNLM) filter to process ultrasound images in non-Gaussian speckle noise circumstances.
+An improved OBNLM filter is proposed by Zhou \textit{et al.} \cite{19} to iteratively refine the filtering model by deducing the key probability density function according to the statistical characteristic of the speckle noise.
+Recently, Zhu \textit{et al.} \cite{20} developed a non-local low-rank framework (NLLRF) for ultrasound speckle reduction, which leverages a guidance image to improve the performance of patch selection.
+However, NLM algorithms usually mix different features into the same patch cluster in the case of a large number of features, causing some important details to become indiscernible after noise removal \cite{21}.